What is an L1 Visa?

-Help With L-1 Visas from Experienced Immigration Lawyers Near Syracuse, NY and Buffalo, NY
+Help With L-1 Visas from an Experienced Immigration Lawyer

 Depending on the job position, it can be confusing whether an L-1 visa applicant is best suited for an L-1A visa or an L-1B visa.
 Improper filing could delay your career plans.

-Whether you have questions about the type of L-1 visa to apply for or if you need guidance with the L-1 visa process, schedule a consultation with our experienced immigration lawyers.
+Whether you have questions about the type of L-1 visa to apply for or if you need guidance with the L-1 visa process, schedule a consultation with an experienced immigration lawyer.

 Get Working.
 Get A Consultation.